Skip to content Skip to footer navigation

 Temu's privacy practices appear to be similar to those of other platforms, but some aspects have experts concerned.

-This extra information includes the device you're using, your IP address, and your approximate geographical location.
+It also collects details on the device you're using and your IP address, and approximate location.

-The data Temu collects can be used for a variety of purposes, including sharing the information with affiliate partners or for its own marketing and advertising.
+Temu says the information it collects can be used for a variety of purposes, including for sharing with affiliate partners or for its own marketing and advertising.

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.